Last updated January 17th, 2025

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

 Sliders are the ultimate party food.
 They’re filling enough to satisfy any appetite, yet small enough to be served alongside other appetizers and party snacks.
 (Also, who can resist an adorable miniature sandwich?).
-Whether you’re hosting a game day gathering or family party – or just looking for an easy weeknight dinner – you’re going to want to make these Italian meatball sliders.
+Whether you’re hosting a game day gathering or family party – or just looking for an easy weeknight dinner – you’re going to want to make these crockpot meatball sliders.

 Coming from an Italian family, meatballs are a staple during holidays and family gatherings.
 No matter what the occasion, my mom always has a crockpot of meatballs ready to go if there’s going to be a crowd at the house!
 While I often end up making myself a big meatball sub, there’s something to be said for bite-size meatball sliders you can enjoy all throughout a party.